 Maria Lassnig – Anthropomorphic Landscape

 Maria Lassnig also hailed from the Austria’s alpine region and remained loyal to her subject into her old age.
-She spent the summer months and the Christmas season on a mountain pasture above Feistritz in Carinthia.
+She spent the summer months and the Christmas season near Feistritz in Carinthia.
 Lassnig was not a landscape painter in the true sense of the word, as the starting point for her painting was always her own body.
 But that is not all it was.
 “I always start with the experience of the body, but then world problems that preoccupy me come into play, the way in which humans mistreat and decimate nature, for instance. … It is the same with flowers; the landscape looks like it’s been hoovered.
 Paths through the woods are like wounds in the forest.”
 (Maria Lassnig in a “Der Standard” newspaper interview with Andrea Schurian, 1 June 2013)

 Lassnig’s relationship with the mountains was manifold: they were her place of origin and retreat, but above all the place where she made contact with nature.
 Protecting and preserving them was a concern of hers, as evidenced by her 1986 work “Das Rehlein” (The Fawn), which she painted in the year of the Chernobyl disaster.
 Existential and mythological themes manifested in nature are her central subject matter, as we see in her self-portrait as a Grim Reaper in front of a mountain backdrop (“Senner auf der Alm / Sensenmann”, 1985), in the “Atlas” paintings from 1985, or in the watercolour “Alpenkaryatide” from 1982, in which the artist is seen shouldering the mountains like the eponymous mythological figure.
 Though the majority of Lassnig’s paintings are self-portraits, they never exhaust themselves in the depiction of her person and are often described as body landscapes.
 “Anthropomorphic Landscape”, the previous title of an early painting from 1955, suggests that even her landscapes are not content with being merely landscapes.